blackTieV2/ZEIT8028/Assignments/Assignment2/Notes/PE-Files.md

 - **SSH Tunneling**: The command-line usage of `plink.exe` to set up SSH tunnels is often associated with malicious activities, such as creating backdoors or bypassing network security controls.
 - **Administrative Privileges**: Running under the Local System account with administrative rights further indicates potential misuse, as it suggests the process had unrestricted access to the system.

-### Recommendations:

-1. **Containment**:
-   - Immediately terminate any active sessions related to `plink.exe`.
-   - Isolate the affected system to prevent further unauthorized access or data exfiltration.

-2. **Further Investigation**:
-   - Investigate the parent process (PID: 9920) to identify how `plink.exe` was launched.
-   - Review network traffic logs around the time of execution for any signs of data being sent to the remote IP address (`69.50.64.20`).

-3. **System Hardening**:
-   - Implement tighter security controls to prevent unauthorized binaries from being executed from temporary directories.
-   - Monitor and restrict the use of remote access tools like PuTTY on sensitive systems.

 ### Conclusion:
 The presence of `plink.exe` in the `\Windows\Temp\` directory, its execution with SSH tunneling commands, and the use of administrative privileges strongly suggest that it was used maliciously to establish a backdoor or for data exfiltration purposes.
 Immediate action is required to mitigate the threat.